jimbateson/jamesbateson.co.uk/src/articles/digital-document-accessibility.md

 ## A note on PDFs

 Many websites link to or offer downloads of PDF documents that contain important information.
-PDFs can be notoriously difficult to make accessible.
+PDFs can be notoriously difficult to make accessible and require a lot of upkeep and maintenance.
 There are ways to check the accessibility of PDFs using tools such as Adobe Acrobat, but it might not be possible to use software like this, and can often have large quantities of large, complex PDFs.

 The reason this section has been included slightly separately is that would generally recommend asking if rather than using a PDF to display information a static page on the website would be a better alternative.
 Not only does it save people from having to download a document possibly coming at a larger data cost, but as long as the site is accessible, it will inherently be easier to make the information accessible.